 The Dean of Students or designee may invoke interim measures (up to and including separation from the University) for any behavior that, in their judgment, poses an ongoing risk of harm to the safety or well-being of the individual or other members of the campus community.

 Pending formal resolution of a situation as provided by the Code of Conduct procedures, a student may be denied access to the entire campus.
-When applying interim measures, the University will make reasonable effort to permit a student to continue their coursework pending a hearing to resolve the behavior(s) in question.
+When applying interim measures, the University will make reasonable effort to permit a student to continue their coursework pending a hearing to resolve the behavior(s) in question

 A majority of members of a hearing panel must support a finding of responsibility for a violation.
 The University relies on the "preponderance of the evidence" standard to determine responsibility which means that the alleged violation was more likely to have occurred than not.

-Outcomes and sanctions that may be imposed upon any student found responsible for violations under this policy include but are not limited to:
+Resolution outcomes that may be imposed upon any student found responsible for violations under this policy include but are not limited to:

 - Education: Educational activities, programs or interventions.

-- Restrictions on participation or use: Restrictions may include but not be limited to, for a designated period of time loss of ability to hold office in any club or organization; restriction from participation in university programs (varsity athletics or other co-curricular or academic programs); loss of access to facilities or equipment; housing restrictions or limitations.
+- Restrictions on participation or use: Restrictions may include but not be limited to, for a designated period loss of ability to hold office in any club or organization; restriction from participation in university programs (varsity athletics or other co-curricular or academic programs); loss of access to facilities or equipment; housing restrictions or limitations.
 A student may lose his/her privileges or be subject to more severe disciplinary sanctions and/ or suspension if found in violation of any policy during their period of restriction, no matter how minor.

 - Housing Restriction(s): Housing restrictions include, but are not limited to, restricted access to any or all parts of residence halls, the loss of room selection/lottery privileges, relocation to another residence hall facility, requirement to move on-campus at the student’s own expense, removal of guest privileges, and/or restriction from autonomous housing options.